-The rigging compartment is located aft of the fuel tank compartment, under the bench seat.
-This area is functional for rigging ignition protected accessories and contains two flats for mounting transducers.
+The rigging compartment is located aft of the fuel tank compartment.
+This area is functional for rigging ignition protected accessories and for better access to the rigging components located aft of this compartment.
+This compartment contains two flats in the hull bottom for mounting transducers.